 It’s a fantastic destination in Bao Loc for nature enthusiasts who love to experience and explore wildlife.

-Here you can admire the vibrant and rich flora system with ancient trees and an extensive collection of nearly 50 different types of bamboo.
+Here you can admire the vibrant flora system with ancient trees and an extensive collection of nearly 50 different types of bamboo.

 You can also try different activities such as climbing, horseback riding, boating, or visiting the wildlife reserve.
 Also, don’t miss the trip to Thien Phuc Son cave to see the creation of the rock there.